Mizell Brothers

 The Mizell Brothers were an American record producing team in the 1970s, consisting of Larry Mizell (born February 17, 1944) and Alphonso "Fonce" Mizell (January 15, 1943 – July 5, 2011).
-They worked together on a string of jazz or R&B albums.
+They worked together on a string of jazz fusion, crossover jazz, soul, R&B, and disco records.

-History
+Career

 Larry earned a degree in engineering and Fonce Mizell earned a degree in music from Howard University.
 While there they formed and performed in a jazz vocal quartet, the Vanlords.
 In the early 1970s, Larry and Fonce Mizell moved to California to start their own company, Sky High Productions.
 They went on to produce albums for Blue Note Records that set the tone for jazz fusion and the era.
+They produced Johnny Hammond Smith, Roger Glenn, The Blackbyrds, and Donald Byrd.
 The Mizell Brothers often used the same musicians on their albums, including Harvey Mason on drums, Mayuto Correa on percussion, Melvin "Wah Wah Watson" Ragin and David T. Walker on guitar, Chuck Rainey on bass and Jerry Peters on piano.
 Freddie Perren and Chuck Davis were sometimes involved as co-writers or co-producers.

-Later hits of Sky High Productions include A Taste of Honey's platinum-selling roller-rink anthem of 1978 "Boogie Oogie Oogie", L.T.D.'s "Love Ballad", a number 1 R&B hit (#20 pop) in 1976 and Mary Wells' dance funk 12-inch "Gigolo" in 1982.
+Later hits of Sky High Productions include A Taste of Honey's platinum-selling roller-rink anthem of 1978 "Boogie Oogie Oogie", L.T.D.'s "Love Ballad", a number 1 R&B hit (#20 pop) in 1976, and Mary Wells' funky disco 12-inch "Gigolo" in 1982.
 Younger brother Rodney Mizell co-wrote some of their songs, although most material initially was written by Larry Mizell, later joined by Fonce.
 They also included a number of Motown hits on Donald Byrd's albums including Just My Imagination and Dancing in the Street.
 In the 1980s, the Mizell brothers retired from the record industry, but returned in the 2000s.
 Larry Mizell wrote and performed vocals on the song "Play with the Changes" on the 4hero album of the same name in 2007.